Chainstack Self-Hosted is now available! Launch production-grade blockchain nodes on infrastructure you control. Get started

 Conclusion

+Choosing the right Ethereum RPC providers in 2026 depends on your workload profile, compliance requirements, and tolerance for variable pricing models.
 The 2026 Ethereum RPC landscape is more competitive and mature than ever.
-Chainstack leads as the top all-around provider, combining enterprise-grade performance and 99.99% uptime via multi-cloud routing, transparent request-based pricing ($0.25-$2.50/M with unlimited options), and full SOC 2 Type II compliance.
-It perfectly serves stablecoin payments, enterprise dApps, and traders with Trader Nodes, which include 70+ chain support.
+Chainstack leads as the top all-around provider, combining enterprise-grade performance and 99.99% uptime via multi-cloud routing, transparent request-based pricing ($0.25-$2.50/M with unlimited options), and full SOC 2 Type II and ISO 27001 compliance.
+It perfectly serves stablecoin payments, and enterprise dApps include 70+ chain support.

 Developers now have mission-critical infrastructure options that deliver unprecedented reliability and performance.